-It seems only fitting, in this photo of my niece Meaghan Ryan that she is standing in front of a building familiar to many of us – Calvin United Church.
-She is seen here with her fiancé Sean Christie in front of the building where her parents were married on the 21st of May 1966.
-It is also the church where her grandmother Audry Stafford brought me and my four siblings each Sunday when we were children.
+It seems only fitting, in this photo of my niece Meaghan Ryan that she is standing in front of a building familiar to many of us from the former Bathurst Township, (now Tay Valley Township), in Lanark County, Calvin United Church.
+She is seen here with her husband, Sean Christie, in front of the building where her parents were married on the 21st of May 1966.
+It is the same church where her grandmother Audry Stafford brought me, and my four siblings each Sunday, when we were children.

 Calvin United Church was opened for worship in September of 1896, built on the property of Mr. John Cameron.
 The first elected officers in the church were Andrew Gamble, William Scott, Andrew Palmer, George Miller, Andrew B. Miller, Andrew W. Miller, W.J.
 Palmer, John Jordan, Nichol Stewart, Alex Palmer and Sydney Miller.